-“You got it,” the Hooligan said obediently.
-“Just give me one second.”
-He grabbed the open door’s handle and yanked it closed with him on the other side.
+“You got it,” the Hooligan said obediently, and yanked the office door closed with him on the other side.

 Stunned at the turn of events, the three still in the room looked at each other dumbly.

 Alex sighed.
-“Hey, uh…” she said with a hanging ellipsis, “he’s getting away.”
+“Hey, uh…” she said with a hanging ellipsis, “that guy’s getting away.”

-One thug yanked the door open and dashed down the hall after the Hooligan, while the other rushed Alex.
-She stepped her left leg forward and smoothly bunted him in the face, using his own speed to knock him into a cold heap.
-She flew through the open door and rushed down the hall.
+While one thug yanked the door open and dashed down the hall after the Hooligan, the other rushed Alex.
+She stepped her left leg forward and smoothly bunted him in the face with the .357, using his own speed to knock him into a cold heap.
+She dashed through the open door and rushed down the hall.

 In the loading dock, the thug Alex had choked out stepped off the back of the cargo truck in a stupor.
 Trying to shake the dizziness away, he slapped his head once…then again…then a different fist punched him out again.
-The Hooligan dropped down and pulled keys from his pocket.
+Then the Hooligan stole his keys.

-Glad to have the new ride for the trip back home, he quickly ran to the dark side of the building and the V8 engine kicked again in the shadow.
-The burly revving rose until the Hooligan coasted back into the light on a black BMX bike with chrome rims that he’d stashed there.
+Glad to have the new ride for the trip back home, the Hooligan quickly ran to the dark side of the building and the V8 engine kicked again in the shadow.
+The burly revving rose until the Hooligan coasted back into the light on a black BMX bike with chrome rims that he’d stashed in the darkness.
 With his pack shooting sparks as it compiled the new Circuit Breaker data, he steered towards the open trailer.

-He jumped off the bike and let it ghost ride up the ramp.
-It crashed inside the container and rang the bell on the handlebars.
+He jumped off the bike and let it ghost ride up the ramp, where it crashed inside the container and rang the bell on the handlebars.
 The Hooligan slid the ramp under the truck, stepped to the fender, pulled the rollup door down, and locked it into place.
 Turning, he found the thug that had pursued him pointing a pistol at his chest.

-But before the man could pull the trigger, Alex slammed her shoulder into him from a full sprint and ejected him from the ground.
-The Hooligan sidestepped the flying body and let it crash head-first into the back of the door, crumbing into an unconscious pile.
+But before the man could pull the trigger, Alex slammed her shoulder into him at a full sprint out the warehouse and ejected him from the ground.
+The Hooligan sidestepped the flying body and let it crash head-first into the back of the door.
+He crumbled into an unconscious pile.